piskareviv/blog_aux_ntt_1/text/main.md

 Applying bit-reverse permutation is somehow annoying, because
 1) it is not useful work
-2) it is one of the worst memory access patterns (even worse than random)
+2) it is one of the worst memory access patterns (probably even worse than random)
 3) it is hard to speed up and vectorize
 <!-- 4) (looking ahead) the *three nested loops* we will get will be easier to optimize than the *three nested loops* we currently have  -->

 <!-- The most straightforward way to do so, is to perform all the calculations, but under assumption that our array is bit-reversed. -->
-The simplest way to get rid of bit-reversal is just not doing it, but taking into account that the array is permuted.
+The simplest way to get rid of bit-reversal is just not doing it. <!-- but taking into account that the array is permuted. -->
 Consider array elements formal variables, permutation doesn't change their values, only their order in the array.
 We will perform the same operations on the same variables, but their positions in the array will be different.